mehakfromdelhi/mehakthecat/README.md

 ## Data Storage

-The application uses browser localStorage for:
+The application supports **two storage modes**:

+1. **Firebase-backed mode (recommended in production)**
+   - Project data: still managed by `ProjectDataManager` (in-memory + local persisted seed data)
+   - Photos + versions: `firebase-photo-service.js` (Firestore + Storage)
+   - Comments: `firebase-comment-service.js` (Firestore)
+   - Notifications: Firestore `notifications` collection
+   - Accessed through the unified `StorageAdapter` in `firebase-integration-layer.js`

+2. **Local mode (no Firebase configured)**
-- Project data (`ProjectDataManager`)
+   - Project data: `ProjectDataManager`
-- Photo versions and status (`PhotoStorageManager`)
+   - Photo versions and status: `PhotoStorageManager`
-- Comments (`CommentsManager`)
+   - Comments: `CommentsManager`
-- Authentication state
+   - Authentication state and notifications: `localStorage` / `sessionStorage`
-- Notifications

-All data persists across browser sessions and syncs in real-time using storage events.
+   - Real-time-ish sync via browser `storage` events

+The `StorageAdapter` automatically chooses Firebase when available and falls back to local storage when Firebase is not configured or fails, so the rest of the UI code does not need to know which backend is in use.

 ## Branch Structure